 Similarly, you can choose to brew 6, 8, 10, or 12 oz. when you're brewing with a K-cup pod.
 The K-Cup "side" also has a stronger brew option.

-Easy-to-see controls make it easy Buyers seem to appreciate the versatility of the machine, but some note that the carafe is prone to dribble, drip, or leak when pouring into a mug.
+Easy-to-see controls make it easy to get on with this dual-feature machine Buyers seem to appreciate the versatility of the machine, but some note that the carafe is prone to dribble, drip, or leak when pouring into a mug.
 Others suggested measurement lines to know how much they're brewing.

-The drip side and the pod-side share the 60 oz. water reservoir.
+The drip side and the K-cup-side share the 60 oz. water reservoir.
 When brewing, you'll designate whether you're using the pod or the carafe side.

 Activate your inner barista and turn ordinary K-cup coffees into specialty beverages with the K-Cafe.